 Airport Express line is the fastest (and most expensive, other than a taxi) way to get to and from the airport.
 The trains have plug sockets and free wi-fi.

 Departures From 5.54am to 12.48am heading to Central, calling at Tsing Yi island and then Kowloon en route to the city; the full trip takes 24 minutes.
 Tickets are available from vending machines at the airport and train stations.

-Fares There is a marginal saving if you book a return rather than single; one-way is also HK$5 cheaper if you use Octopus.
+Fares There is a marginal saving if you book a return rather than single; one-way is also HK$5 cheaper if you use an Octopus card.
 Return fares for Central/Kowloon/Tsing Yi, valid for a month, cost HK$205/185/120.
-Children three to 11 years pay half price.
+Children three to 11 years pay half-price.
 An Airport Express Travel Pass allows three days of mostly unlimited travel on the MTR and Light Rail and one-way/return trips on the Airport Express (HK$250/350).

 Shuttle buses Airport Express also operates shuttle buses on Hong Kong Island (H1 to H4) and in Kowloon (K1 to K5), with free transfers for passengers between Central and Kowloon stations and major hotels.
 The buses run every 15 to 20 minutes between 6.12am and 11.12pm.
 Schedules and routes are available at www.mtr.com.hk/en/customer/services/complom_free_bus.html.

 AsiaWorld-Expo The Airport Express is the same train that deposits visitors at the AsiaWorld-Expo venue; a two-minute journey in the opposite direction to the city centre.